 When the game releases next year, you will be able to play Crossplatform for free.
-Right now, you are able to play cross platform allready.
+Right now, you are able to play cross-platform already.
 However, it means you need to buy the founders pack for each platform you want to play on.
-That means at least 30 euro’s for each platform.
+That means at least 30 euros for each platform.
 No thanks, I’ll wait a few months.
 Because this game will actually be free to play when it releases.

 Reason 3 – Lonely characters

 Maybe the most important, but at least most emotional reason to wait, is lonely characters.
-While Mickey has Minnie in game, and Christoff has Anna, some of the characters are still missing.
-Most heartbreaking to me is hearing Wall-E call-out EVE at random times, knowing she isn’t in the game yet.
-Everytime he calls my player character EVE, I feel all the feels.
-(Of course he doesn’t really call me EVE, but Wall-E being Wall-E only has so many ‘words’ he can say.
-EVE being one of them 🙂 )
+While Mickey has Minnie in the game, and Christoff has Anna, some of the characters are still missing.
+Most heartbreaking to me is hearing Wall-E call out EVE at random times, knowing she isn’t in the game yet.
+Every time he calls my player character EVE, I feel all the feels.
+(Of course, he doesn’t really call me EVE, but Wall-E being Wall-E only has so many ‘words’ he can say.
+EVE is one of them 🙂 )

-Recap: Disney’s Dreamlight Valley has a lot of potential!
+Recap: Disney’s Dreamlight Valley has a lot of potentials!